mergatrude: (fen downunder)

 I baked the bars 40 minutes, then let them sit in the pan on the counter until completely cooled.
 After that I moved the pan to the fridge, but didn't cover it with plastic wrap because I didn't want any condensation to drip down onto the custard.
 I did, however, store them in the fridge that didn't have the turkey roast covered in raw garlic in it. *taps temple*

-Now, I really value Snixy's recipes, but she doesn't tell you how TO GET THESE OUT OF THE PAN: I gently wiggled the parchment paper at the corners where the bars were touching the pan until they released, then, with help so that all four sides of the parchment paper were being lifted at the same time, swung them out of the pan and onto a cutting board.
+Now, I really value Snixy's recipes, but she doesn't tell you HOW TO GET THESE OUT OF THE PAN: I gently wiggled the parchment paper at the corners where the bars were touching the pan until they released, then, with help so that all four sides of the parchment paper were being lifted at the same time, swung them out of the pan and onto a cutting board.
 The custard didn't even wrinkle.
 I cut them while cold, using a sharp chef's knife, then plated them and let them warm to room temperature for service.

 24 hours after making them, the crust was crisp and flaky and delicious.
 24 hours after that, the crust had softened considerably, having absorbed moisture from the custard.
 It was still tasty, but no longer provided an exciting contrast to the softness of the custard as the whole thing was pretty soft.
 So you can easily make these a day ahead, but probably no more than that.